ruizdurazo/ruizdurazo/notes/on-leadership/index.md

 You need to keep your ability to make things fast and nimble. **So much of innovation and progress is the ability to do as many tweaks and experiments as fast as possible and keep the learnings-/feedback-loop churning smoothly**.
 Anything that makes this complicated or slow should be a red flag.
 So ask yourself: what change could allow for a faster speed of iteration/innovation?

-Elon has an answer for himself: "Be less dumb.
+Elon has an answer for himself: “Be less dumb.
 Delete.
 Simplify.
 Accelerate.
 Automate.
-In that order."
+In that order.”

 Also, simplicity matters because, past a certain point of complexity, it becomes cognitively exhausting to keep a clear overview of information and org structure.